 If you're looking for an extra challenge and a freshness boost, try using a homemade mayonnaise as the base of the honey mustard sauce.
 Also, sliced cucumbers come together quickly for refrigerator pickles, providing a great option for sandwich garnish.

 These mahi-mahi burgers with honey mustard sauce would be great at brunch, lunch or a light dinner, especially served outside during warm weather.

-These burgers would make a wonderful party food by cutting the fish into eight portions rather than four and serving on dinner rolls for a delicious slider.
-Garnish the sliders as you would the larger sandwiches with lettuce, tomato, onion, pickle and the honey-mustard sauce.
+- For parties: These burgers would make a wonderful party food by cutting the fish into eight portions rather than four and serving on dinner rolls for a delicious slider.
+Garnish the sliders as you would the larger sandwiches with lettuce, tomato, onion, pickle, and the honey-mustard sauce.